patrickboehnke/ThUZirconCalculator/README.md

 Output will be provided in a file called output_example.csv

+Output values are arranged as m value and one sigma uncertainties (column 1 and 2 respectively). m values are explained in reference 3

 If you have problems, questions, or suggestions please contact me at: pboehnke _@_ gmail _._ com (remove _ and spaces)